szavalevente/TestIOSApp2ForGithub/README.md

-This is a change applied on local git repository.-this is a change applied on remote github repository
+This is a change applied on local git repository.
+-this is a change applied on remote github repository this is the 3rd change